 Most people will keep a minimum of 3 chickens.
 The main reason for this is that hens are social creatures that live in flocks.
 Battery hens are frail and if you lose one then you will still have 2, the minimum number of birds to keep so that they have company of their own kind.
 With ex-battery hens, they have had a hard life and there is an increased risk of losing one before they have had a chance to recover and settle in.
 It's for this reason that we would really recommend you try to rescue a minimum of 4 hens although 3 is of course the bare minimum.

 When you buy a chicken house, the manufacturer will usually state how many chickens they can house.
 Some manufacturers will always go for a higher number than is comfortable so it's always a good idea to stock your house with less hens than is recommended.
 The main requirement is sufficient perch space for the hens because normally they will be outside during the day.
 You need to allow 30cm of perch space per hen to make it comfortable for them.
 It is good to be able to have enough space in the chicken house to hang a feeder if you don't have a covered run since you will want to keep their food dry and away from the wild birds who will soon empty an open feeder left outdoors.
 There is some guidance on cheap chicken houses here but do remember, you get what you pay for when it comes to wooden chicken houses.

 Chicken runs come in many sizes but the more space you give the hens the better.
 If you have a very small run, they will get bored quickly and will soon pick up bad vices like feather pecking.
 There is more guidance on chicken run size and keeping chickens in small spaces in this article.

 Before you pick up your hens, you will need to get the following:

 Battery hens are used to being fed dry layers mash.
 Changes are stressful for chickens and ex-battery hens have enough to deal with coming out of their cages into a completely new environment so it is important for you to be able to continue feeding them layers mash until they have settled in for a few weeks, after which, you can gradually change their feed over to pellets if you prefer.
-Smallholder Feeds produce a special ex-battery hen feed that contains a unique blend of ingredients to promote weight gain and feather growth, the feed is designed to meet the nutritional needs of the ex-battery hen and we have heard nothing but praise from people who have used this.
-It is certainly worth using for the first few months until your hens have regrown their feathers and settled in and it is available in small bags too if you want to use it to give your hens a good start.

 To digest their food, chickens must always have a clean / fresh supply of water at all times.
 During hot weather, this is particularly important when they will drink more.
 Chickens do not sweat and can only lose heat from their bodies by panting and drinking water that is cooler than their body's temperature, it is for this reason their water container should be kept in the shade during very hot weather.
 Don't forget chickens also need grit in order to digest their food correctly so they should always have (insoluble) flint grit available to them at all times for digestion.
 Oystershell grit or soluble grit is also important as this contains calcium which helps them source the calcium required to produce eggs.
 Chickens also love most fresh green vegetables and fruit.
 Corn on the cob, cabbage, broccoli, apple, strawberries, grapes, tomatoes are all appreciated and you can hang some of these in their run for them to enjoy.